Are Activated Charcoal Binders the Best Detox Binder?

 Pros and Cons of Charcoal Binders and Alternative Detox Options

 As with any detoxification method, there are pros and cons to consider.
 Charcoal binders are effective for detoxifying the digestive system, but they’re not effective for detoxifying other parts of the body.
-They can also interfere with the absorption of certain medications and nutrients.
+We also know that they can interfere with the absorption of certain medications and nutrients.

 If there is nausea or vomiting, charcoal may not be the best binder.